Comparing the AI FP&A Tools on the Market

 6) Cube

-Cube’s AI strategy centers on what it calls FP&AI, an “agentic” layer designed to help finance teams automate repetitive work, accelerate analysis, and generate insights in real time.
-Instead of functioning as a simple chatbot or formula-writing assistant, Cube’s Agentic AI acts more like a co-analyst embedded directly in the FP&A workflow.
+Cube's AI strategy centers on what it now calls the Agentic Finance Layer, designed to help finance teams automate repetitive work, accelerate analysis, and generate insights in real time.
+Instead of functioning as a simple chatbot, Cube's AI acts more like a set of co-analysts embedded directly in the FP&A workflow.

-It can pull data from connected systems, summarize trends, identify anomalies, and produce narrative-ready insights without requiring users to build complex logic or models from scratch.
-This makes Cube’s AI particularly valuable for lean finance teams that rely heavily on spreadsheets but need automation to move faster.
+It pulls data from connected systems, summarizes trends, identifies anomalies, and produces narrative-ready insights, making it particularly valuable for lean finance teams that rely heavily on spreadsheets but need automation to move faster.

 Pros